 Kressley didn’t give Sheriff another chance to regain the lead and pulled into the winner’s circle for his 11th career win.
 Following him across the line for his best finish was Sheriff trailed by Howard, Umbenhauer and Laubach.
 Sixth through tenth were Frank Cozze, Mike Laise, Von Dohren, Ryan Grim and Doug Manmiller.

 Steve Wilson, Sheriff, Buckwalter and Bobby Gunther Walsh won the heats.
-Consies went to Kyle Weiss and Louden Reimert.
+Consis went to Kyle Weiss and Louden Reimert.

 For the third straight week, ten-time point champion Jeff Strunk failed to finish the race.